XFF227/VcfAssociation/README.md

   documentation structure, understanding external package usage, and README text formatting.
 It also be used when implement function read_vcf() for debugging and understand external package usage.
-It be used for generate comment in function documents help other people to know the logic.
+It be used for generate some comments within the function help other people to know the logic.

 ------------------------------------------------------------------------